thacherT1D/webdevstuff/Weekly_Plans/Week_08/Week_08_Plan.desc.md

 # Week 8 (June 13 - June 17)
 ## Weekly Objective

-- Objective 1
-- Objective 2
-- Objective 3
+- Use express to quickly get started on web applications
+- Deploy web applications using heroku.

 ---